Easy Grilled Vegetables – One Method for Any Vegetable

 - Cut the vegetables into equal-sized pieces so that they cook evenly.

-- Place the vegetables on the preheated grill cover the grill (outdoor grill only), baste them with oil and cook for 5 to 8 minutes.
+- Place the vegetables on the preheated grill and cover the grill (outdoor grill only), baste them with oil and cook for 5 to 8 minutes.

 - Once the veggies start to soften and char, flip them over and cook for a few minutes longer.
 Cook until they reach your desired texture and char.